 I know how painful this is.
 You’re dealing with death and death is the ultimate loss.
 It’s the death of your hopes, plans, dreams and if you’re like I used to be, it can be the death of your only source of happiness.

 Here are the 7 realizations/steps that will minimize the time you stir the sh*t in the toilet (just to hold onto/remember the remnants of what was a great meal – yuck), and get you on the path to indifferently FLUSHING- the bs, the pain, and the heartbreak.

+- How to heal a broken heart: STEP #5: Let go of the guilt.
+If you suffer from the disease to please like I used to, having boundaries of any kind will elicit guilt.
+But since when did recognizing yourself in a healthy manner by communicating through your actions that you need time and space to heal, deal and process, become something to feel guilty over?
 If anyone makes you feel guilty for that (including the cynical audience in your head), make the decision to opt OUT of the bs.
 If someone or something breaks your heart, it’s not only okay, it’s healthy to distance yourself.
-It’s unhealthy, wrong and never sexy to feel guilty for acknowledging that you aren’t a light switch.
+It’s unhealthy to feel guilty for acknowledging that you aren’t a light switch.

 You are loved, understood, supported, backed, believed in, and never, ever alone.